Residence Life & Housing Policies

 (See CHECKING IN or CHECKING OUT)

 Roanoke College does allow some students to live off campus.
 There are three ways in which students are approved to live off campus: commuting, through the off campus release process, and the residency requirement waiver.
 If released, it is the sole responsibility of the student to determine how living off campus may affect their financial aid.
+As a four year residential college, students should expect to live on campus through their senior year.

 Off Campus Release Process